nikhil-salodkar/nikhil-salodkar.github.io/_posts/2023-02-05-A brief look into Latent diffusion components.md

 1. Train an autoencoder model or use a good pre-trained one
 2. Train or use pre-trained Conditioning encoder (In stable diffusion case [CLIP](https://openai.com/research/clip) was used)
 3. Encode an image to lower latent dimension using encoder of VAE
-4. Use diffusion process to add noise onto the latent image for each diffusion step
+4. Use the diffusion process to add noise onto the latent image for each diffusion step
-5. Using the noise that was added as ground truth and text embedding with cross attention as output train the De-noising diffusion model to predict added noise correctly
+5. Using the noise that was added as ground truth and text embedding with cross-attention as output train the De-noising diffusion model to predict added noise correctly
 6. Repeat from step 3 to step 5 until convergence or generated images start looking adequate when image latent embeddings are decoded back to pixelated images